NoobsArePeople2/AIRPad/README.md

 # AIRPad

-Most libraries offer basic gamepad (and joystick, but we'll just say "gamepad" or "pad" or "controller" from here on) support &mdash; you can plug in a pad and start using it.
-The problem is that gamepad drivers often map buttons differently making it so you cannot treat different gamepads interchangebly.
-And that's on the same OS.
-If you set up a gamepad on Windows there is almost no chance that configuration will work on a Mac.
-AIRPad exists to alleviate this issue.
+Have you ever tried using a gamepad (sometimes called "joystick") with AIRControl?
+It works great until you plug in a different type of gamepad.
+Then you find out that different gamepads map their buttons differently -- and that's just on the same OS.
+If you set up a gamepad on Windows there is almost no chance that configuration will hold true on a Mac.

+AIRPad alleviates this issue.

 AIRPad is a wrapper for [AIRControl](https://github.com/AlexanderOMara/AIRControl) an AIR Native Extension that enables gamepad support in Adobe AIR.
 AIRPad provides a standard API for popular gamepads so you can configure your game to work with AIRPad and it will just work with any supported pad on Mac and Windows.